 - Coded Concepts the discrete units of knowledge managed within the terminology.
 They typically consist of numeric codes and textual preferred names, synonyms, and descriptions. - Concept Hierarchies the logical organization of concepts into parent-child and ancestor-descendant relationships that express the semantics of generalization and specialization.
 The hierarchical organization of a terminology may be explicitly expressed through stored parent-child and ancestordescendant links, or it may be implicitly expressed through the logical definitions of individual concepts that a computer can use to infer parent-child and ancestor-descendant relationships. - Value Sets named lists of individual concepts that represent more abstract categories useful in decision-support logic.

 New applications and new medical knowledge constantly call for expansion and enhancement of existing terminologies.
-However, since terminology systems are often non-static, incomplete and under specified, inconsistencies may be introduced [6].
-Therefore, quality assurance is an indispensable part the terminology management lifecycle.
+However, since terminology systems are often non-static, incomplete and under specified, inconsistencies may be introduced [10].